ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Introduction

 \section{Introduction}

-Developing Large Vision-and-Language Models (LVLMs) that excel in diverse visual perception tasks is a promising direction for visual intelligence.
-To this end, prior work has predominantly relied on two training paradigms: Supervised Fine-Tuning (SFT) \citep{liu2023visual,wang2024qwen2vl,bai2025qwen25vl} and Reinforcement Learning with Verifiable Rewards (RLVR) \citep{liu2025seg,liu2025visionreasoner}.
+Developing Large Vision-and-Language Models (LVLMs) capable of excelling across diverse visual perception tasks represents a pivotal frontier in visual intelligence.
+To date, research has predominantly relied on two distinct post-training paradigms: Supervised Fine-Tuning (SFT) \citep{liu2023visual,wang2024qwen2vl,bai2025qwen25vl} and Reinforcement Learning with Verifiable Rewards (RLVR) \citep{liu2025seg,liu2025visionreasoner}.

-Every coin has two sides, and these paradigms are no exception.
-SFT directly optimizes the model using expert-annotated data.
-This approach provides explicit external guidance, enabling the model to memorize the target distribution.
-However, it often exhibits sub-optimal performance and can lead to catastrophic forgetting of pre-trained knowledge.
-Recently, RLVR has garnered significant research attention.
-The on-policy RLVR methods start with an initial policy and iteratively generates a group of rollouts that are evaluated by pre-defined reward functions, then the policy is subsequently optimized based on this internal feedback, such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} and Dynamic Sampling Policy Optimization (DAPO)~\citep{yu2025dapo}.
-By leveraging internal reinforcement signals, RLVR mitigates catastrophic forgetting and often achieves superior performance.
-Nevertheless, its performance can degrade when tasks extend beyond the initial model's knowledge base.
-We evaluate these two paradigms across a diverse set of vision-and-language tasks, with our key findings summarized in \Cref{fig:teaser}.
-The results indicate that SFT is more effective for tasks that fall outside the pre-training distribution of LVLMs, whereas RLVR yields superior performance on tasks that align with its pre-existing knowledge base.
-We also provide a case study in \Cref{sec:case_study} to illustrate this phnomenon.
-Although a sequential SFT \textrightarrow ~RLVR pipeline tries to leverage their complementary strengths, this two-stage method incurs the combined computational cost of both stages and remains susceptible to catastrophic forgetting during the initial SFT phase.
+However, these paradigms exhibit a fundamental dichotomy in their strengths and weaknesses.
+SFT directly optimizes models using expert-annotated data, providing explicit external guidance that enables the model to approximate target distributions.
+Despite this, SFT often yields sub-optimal generalization and is prone to catastrophic forgetting of pre-trained knowledge.
+Conversely, RLVR, particularly on-policy methods like Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} and Dynamic Sampling Policy Optimization (DAPO) \citep{yu2025dapo}, leverages internal reinforcement signals to optimize policies based on rollout evaluations.
+While RLVR effectively mitigates forgetting and enhances performance, its efficacy is fundamentally capped by the model's inherent knowledge boundaries; performance typically stagnates when tasks extend beyond the initial policy's distribution.
+Our evaluation across diverse vision-language benchmarks, summarized in \Cref{fig:teaser}, confirms this phenomenon: SFT excels in out-of-distribution knowledge acquisition, whereas RLVR thrives on tasks aligning with pre-existing capabilities (see \Cref{sec:case_study} for a detailed case study).
+While a sequential SFT $\rightarrow$ RLVR pipeline attempts to marry these strengths, it introduces prohibitive computational overhead and remains vulnerable to forgetting during the initial SFT phase.